Bioconductor/EuroBioc2017/README.md

 * Registration closes: 1 November 2017
 * Confirmation emails: 6 November 2017

-A confirmation email will be send indicating if your flashlight talk was selected.
+A confirmation email will be sent indicating if your flashlight talk was selected.
 In case of over-registration, the organisers will select participants.
 Priority will given to attendants that present flashlight talks or active members in the Bioconductor community.